timescale/docs.timescale.com-content/tutorials/prometheus-adapter.md

      - ${PWD}/prometheus.yml:/etc/prometheus/prometheus.yml
 ```

-Fire it up with `docker-compose up`
+Fire it up with `docker-compose up`, then complete the deployment:
+1. Set up the Postgres user's password as described in 'Spin Up Pg_Prometheus.'
+2. Start the prometheus-postgresql-adapter container using `docker start`.

+Now you're ready to run some queries!

 ### Run queries! [](run-queries)

-As specified in the configuration above, the Prometheus will scrape Node
+As specified in the configuration above, Prometheus will scrape Node
 Exporter every 10s and metrics will end up in both Prometheus local storage and
 TimescaleDB.
-Now we can run few queries to make sure that data is coming in.
+Now we can run a few queries to make sure that data is coming in.

 To run PromQL queries go to http://localhost:9090/graph.
 SQL queries you can
 run from your favorite SQL tool or from the Pg_Prometheus docker container: